 Creating a SoftNAS® on AWS

 As a first time user, the primary goals are simply to see the product in action, to determine its capabilities, and then to determine the requirements.
-This document will focus on providing you a functional instance, sharing a CIFS volume, deployable in either a public or a private VPC.
+This document will focus on providing you a functional instance, sharing a CIFS volume, deployable in a private VPC.
 It will also provide the additional steps to create a 2nd virtual machine and configure high availability, if you so choose.
 This basic setup will allow you to test the key features of SoftNAS®, while providing a baseline for your production requirements.

 Planning Your Instance